This grape is thought to have been grown in Bethlehem and originates to around 220AD.

 The Recanati Winery produced 2,480 bottles of the wine last year.

 Speaking to The New York Times, Dr Drori said: 'All our scriptures are full with wine and with grapes - before the French were even thinking about making wine, we were exporting wine.
+'We have a very ancient identity, and for me, reconstructing this identity is very important.
+For me, it's a matter of national pride.'

 The research team have been given $750,000 (£497,600) to identify ancient Israeli grape varieties.